Joe Slovo: Family, relationships, and education

+Slovo was a harsh critic of Israel, which he viewed as an apartheid state, and has been described among "people who want to see justice in struggles wherever they are fought".

+Participation in the South African Communist Party (SACP)

 Slovo joined the South African Communist Party in 1942.
-Inspired by the Red Army's battles against the Nazis on the Eastern Front of World War II, Slovo volunteered to fight in the war.
+Inspired by the Red Army's battles against Nazi Germany on the Eastern Front of World War II, Slovo volunteered to fight in the war.
 He served as a Signaler in combat operations for the South African forces in North Africa and Italy, and on his return to South Africa he joined the Springbok Legion, a multiracial radical ex-servicemen's organization.